fortio/fortio/README.md

   -k	Do not verify certs in https connections -keepalive
-	Keep connection alive (only for fast http 1.1) (default true) -labels string
+	Keep connection alive (only for fast http 1.1) (default true) -key
+	Full path to the key required for grpc TLS.
+Applicable to the server command.
+	(default "") means no user-provided key.
+  -labels string
 	Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname